Aquilae70/Aquilae70.github.io/source/_posts/Binary-Search-Tree.md

 mathjax: false
 date: 2023-05-11 14:33:44
 updated: {{updated}}
-excerpt: 'Simple introduction of binary search tree'
+excerpt: Simple introduction of binary search tree
 ---

 You can use Search Tree both as a dictionary and as a priority queue.